ziggear/ziggear/README.md

 ## Hi there 👋

-My name is Hao Zhang, an iOS/React Native developer from 🇨🇳 China.
+My name is Hao Zhang (he/him), an iOS/React Native developer from 🇨🇳 China.
 I am passionate about technology, enthusiastic about open source, and have a keen interest in exploring and solving problems.

 ### My Projects 📒